SmogDr/edar_coursebook/docs/05-univar_eda.md

 the "middle part" of the distribution.
 The IQR is similar in concept to a standard deviation but makes no assumptions about the type or shape of the distribution in question.
-You can calculate an IQR by subtracting the 0.75 quantile from the 0.25 quantile, or using `stats::IQR()`.
+You can calculate an IQR by subtracting the 0.75 quantile from the 0.25 quantile, or by using `stats::IQR()`.

 Now let's create quantiles from a [*normal distribution*](#normal_dist) of data with a mean of 50 and standard deviation of 15.
 We'll start by randomly sampling 1000 values, using `rnorm()`, and then arranging them with the `quanitle()` function.
 Note that the second half of the code chunk below shows how to calculate quantiles manually.

 ```r